paulnguyen/cmpe172/labs/lab2/README.md

 * https://springframework.guru/spring-boot-with-lombok-part-1/

-1. Build and Deploy to GCP GKE the spring-lombok project based on https://springframework.guru/spring-boot-with-lombok-part-1/.
-You may use the code sniplets below (taken also from the Tutorial Page).
+1. Build and Test the spring-lombok project based on https://springframework.guru/spring-boot-with-lombok-part-1/.
+You may use the code snippets below (taken also from the Tutorial Page).

 2. Generate a new project as follows: